jochym/qe-doc/README.md

     shows how to set-up the remote execution of the Qeuantum Espresso over the network (e.g. in some supercomputing center).
 * [Elastic constants](http://nbviewer.ipython.org/gist/jochym/5fb472070a272b61f75c) -
-    introduces the `elastic` package and shows the calculation of elastic constants using this tool.
+    introduces the Elastic package and shows the calculation of elastic constants using this tool.
 * [Lattice dynamics](http://nbviewer.ipython.org/gist/jochym/f3f37daa4cf1884f02ad) -
-    shows the use of DFPT module in Quantum Espresso for calculation of vibration modes in the crystal as well as use of utility functions in the `qe-util` for easier analysis of the obtained data.
+    shows the use of DFPT module in Quantum Espresso for calculation of vibration modes in the crystal as well as use of utility functions in the QE-util for easier analysis of the obtained data.
 * [Quasi Harmonic Approximation](http://nbviewer.ipython.org/gist/jochym/334b658cc8b3f6864c23) -
-    explains the procedure of calculating temperature-dependent behaviour in the framework of the QHA using the tools provided within the `QE-util` package.
+    explains the procedure of calculating temperature-dependent behaviour in the framework of the QHA using the tools provided within the QE-util package.
 * [Electronic structure calculation](http://nbviewer.ipython.org/gist/jochym/99f18778525832746d48) -
     shows how to extract the basic properties of the electronic structure of the crystal from the data produced by the calculation (not ready yet).